 The internet is a much, much bigger place than you probably realise.
-You know about Facebook, Google, BBC iPlayer and Amazon, but do you really know what's lurking beyond those user-friendly and respectable websites?
+You know about Facebook, Google, Netflix and Amazon and maybe the millions of other websites that you can access from your usual web browser.

-This is but a tiny corner of the internet, and the Dark Web and the Deep Web loom in much shadier corners.
-Using Tor you can access them, but should you even want to visit the Dark Web or the Deep Web?
+But there's more: the Dark Web and the Deep Web loom in much shadier corners.
+You won't see any of this stuff in the results when you do a Google search, so what exactly can be found on these dangerous sounding places?
+Should you even want to visit the Dark Web or the Deep Web?

 What is the Dark Web?

-The Dark Web is a term that refers specifically to a collection of websites that exist on an encrypted network and cannot be found by using traditional search engines or visited by using traditional browsers.
+The Dark Web refers specifically to websites that exist behind multiple layers of encryption and cannot be found by using traditional search engines or visited by using traditional web browsers.

 Almost all sites on the so-called Dark Web hide their identity using the Tor encryption tool.
 You may know Tor for its ability to hide your identity and activity.
-You can use Tor to spoof your location so it appears you're in a different country to where you're really located, making it much like using a VPN service.
+You can use Tor to spoof your location so it appears you're in a different country to where you're really located, just like when you use a VPN service.

 When a website is run through Tor it has much the same effect.

 Indeed, it multiplies the effect.
-To visit a site on the Dark Web that is using Tor encryption, the web user needs to be using Tor.
-Just as the end user's IP address is bounced through several layers of encryption to appear to be at another IP address on the Tor network, so is that of the website.
+To visit a site on the Dark Web that is using Tor encryption, you have to use Tor.
+Just as your IP address is bounced through several layers of encryption to appear to be at another IP address on the Tor network, so is that of the website.

 Thus, sites on the Dark Web can be visited by anyone, but it is very difficult to work out who is behind the sites.
 And it can be dangerous if you slip up and your identity is discovered.